luyuhuang/luyuhuang.github.io/_posts/2020-01-01-2019-annual-summary.md

 ![baicizhan](/assets/images/2019-annual-summary_1.jpg){:width="400"}

 I have been remembering words for 605 days.
 I'm not good at language learning and I used to hate English.
-Nevertheless, for programmers, English is essential, which is a basic skill.
+Nevertheless, for programmers, English is essential and it's a basic skill.
 I have overcome many difficulties and now I can read English articles more easily.
 In the future I hope I can hold on and improve writing and speaking skills.

 ## Technology